How to Do Fertilizer Calculations

 Secondly, fertilizer only needs to be used in moderation.
 Excess fertilizer will not necessarily make your lawn green or healthy.
 Fertilizer that isn’t completely utilized by the soil may turn into runoff, which can cause pollution in the groundwater and surface environment.
 Having just the right amount of fertilizer can help it grow to its fullest potential and last longer through the seasons.

-If you’re finding difficulty in getting the accurate amount of fertilizer for your lawn, consider reaching out to a professional lawn care service for help.
+If you’re finding difficulty in getting the accurate amount of fertilizer for your lawn, consider reaching out to LawnCare.Net to get connected with a professional lawn care service.
 It may be easier for a professional to calculate the amount of bags you need, so that you make sure you’re purchasing just the right amount.
+Our professionals can also recommend lawn care plans specifically tailored to your yard’s needs in order to keep it as healthy and green as it can be.